Mitiq: A software package for error mitigation on noisy quantum computers: Zero-noise extrapolation module

 \subsection{Noise scaling}

-In the first formulation of zero-noise extrapolation~\cite{Temme_2017_PRL}, noise is scaled in superconducting processors by implementing pulses at lower amplitudes for longer time intervals.
-Because most quantum programming languages support gate-model circuits and not pulse-level access, it is convenient to scale noise in a manner which acts on unitary gates instead of underlying pulses.
+In one of the first formulations of zero-noise extrapolation~\cite{Temme_2017_PRL}, noise is scaled in superconducting processors by implementing pulses at lower amplitudes for longer time intervals.
+Considering that most quantum programming languages support gate-model circuits and not pulse-level access, it can be convenient to scale noise in a manner which acts on unitary gates instead of underlying pulses.
 For this reason, Mitiq implements \textit{unitary folding}, introduced in~\cite{Giurgica_2020_arxiv}, as a noise scaling method.